Exmark Z Turf Equipment Backyard Life

 Jump to Recipe Print Recipe

-There’s nothing quite as comforting and delicious as a BBQ sandwich.
-There’s something about good BBQ that brings you back to your childhood.
-But what’s better than your average BBQ sandwich, is an elevated, tri-tip BBQ sandwich.
-And who better to bring us a recipe for tri-tip BBQ sandwiches than Greg Mrvich, YouTube host of Ballistic BBQ.
+There’s nothing quite as comforting as a tasty BBQ sandwich—there’s just something about the taste that immediately teleports you back to your childhood.
+And what’s better than your average BBQ sandwich?
+An elevated, tri-tip BBQ sandwich, of course!
+So who better to bring us a recipe for tri-tip BBQ sandwiches than Greg Mrvich, YouTube host of Ballistic BBQ.

 A Brief BBQ History

-In case you’re curious as to how barbecue became the American-loved phenomenon from its humble beginnings, ending in the elevated tri-tip sandwiches of this recipe, here’s a bit of a breakdown.
+In case you’re curious as to how barbecue’s become an American-loved phenomenon, here’s a bit of a breakdown.

-Barbecue came to the United States by way of the Caribbean.
-The Spanish colonists brought it with them when they first visited the Caribbean islands.
-The Chickasaw tribe cooked up a barbecued feast and it made its way into the more northern colonies – all the way to Virginia.
-Then the Caribbean form of barbecue was combined with the British basting techniques and brought us the saucy barbecue we know now.
+Barbecue first came to the United States by way of the Caribbean—where it was first introduced to locals by Spanish colonists years earlier.
+Once it made the jump across the sea, the Chickasaw tribe cooked up a barbecued feast that eventually moved into the more northern colonies—and all the way to Virginia.
+It was then that the Caribbean form of barbecue combined with British basting techniques and brought us the saucy meal we know now.

 From there, barbecue spread throughout the nation and settled into what’s now known as the “Barbecue Belt.”
 The Barbecue Belt has four distinct barbecue styles; Carolina, Texas, Memphis, and Kansas City.
-Each region has vastly different, and equally tasty, flavor profiles and traditions.
-Those styles are now what we know as modern barbecue, or BBQ if you’re feeling fun.
+And, each region has vastly different, but equally tasty, flavor profiles and traditions.
 And now we’re seeing updates and elevations in the BBQ world, leading to Mrvich’s delicious tri-tip sandwich!

 BBQ Tri-Tip Sandwich with Southwestern BBQ Sauce and Pickled Onion, Hatch Chili Relish